 Here are three examples of what bureau officials found:

 —The 2016 Toyota Camry, the most stolen 2016 model in their latest “Hot Wheels” report, had 15 commonly replaced components valued at nearly $11,000.
 That’s not including labor.

 —The 2016 Nissan Altima had 14 standard components worth more than $14,000, including a single headlamp assembly valued at more than $1,000.

 —And the 2016 GMC Sierra pickup truck included a $1,100 headlamp and a rear bumper worth more than $1,100.
 The 20 standard components rang in at more than $21,000.

 “For the professional theft ring, stealing and stripping vehicles for parts has always been a lucrative business,” NICB senior vice president and chief operating officer Jim Schweitzer said.
 “On today’s cars and trucks, the parts are often worth more than the intact vehicle and may be easier to move and sell.
 That’s why we see so many thefts of key items like wheels and tires and tailgates...there’s always a market for them.

 “We support law enforcement efforts, especially the auto theft task forces that focus on these kinds of theft rings,” Schweitzer continued.
 “Shutting down a theft ring and a chop shop can have a major impact on reducing thefts in a community.”

-The NCIB shared more details in as well as or through the window at the top of this page.
+The NCIB shared more details in an infographic available here as well as a video that can be seen here or through the window at the top of this page.